bologer/anycomment.io/readme.txt

 * Simple & informative dashboard with graphs to display number of comments over number of users who were engaged in the conversation per certain period & most active users
 * Comments do no inherit any of the currently active theme styles.
 Meaning that comments will not be broken by styles you have
 * Get latest plugin update news directly in the dashboard, don't miss a thing
-* Integration with [Akismet](https://wordpress.org/plugins/akismet/) & [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/), to specify customized avatars
+* Integration with [Akismet](https://wordpress.org/plugins/akismet/), [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) and [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/), to specify customized avatars

 = TODO features =
 * Option: customization of comment styles